Reusable Subflows

 6.3 Tagging Subprocesses for Test Case Generation

-In this Test Modeller 101 Tutorial, you'll be defining test coverage of the Model as both exhaustive but also low coverage to limit or expand the number of useful test cases generated, which involves laying Tags over specific Subflows.
+In this Quality Modeller 101 Tutorial, you'll be defining test coverage of the Model as both exhaustive but also low coverage to limit or expand the number of useful test cases generated, which involves laying Tags over specific Subflows.

 You’ll see use of Coverage Profiles and how switching between each show different test case outcomes.
 The benefit of this, is that you can test a system component vigorously while in-sprint, and switch to a low Coverage Profile once tested.